 This simple infection strategy makes development easier.
 For example I wrote my

 run target to copy a clean

-C:\Windows into the current directory before running the generation zero program, overwriting any previously infected versions in the process.
+C:\WINDOWS into the current directory before running the generation 0 program, overwriting any previously infected versions in the process.
 I know the infection won’t spread beyond the working directory and so everything is neatly contained.

 run:: $(NAME).EXE del CALC.EXE copy C:\WINDOWS\CALC.EXE td32 $(NAME).EXE